lindison/LearningResources/README.md

 Making a quick area to reference learning tools and resources.

 ### Microsoft
 A lot of focus has been on Linux based systems and models; however, Microsoft has invested heavily in this space, both with the Windows Stack and their Azure offerings.
-Below are some freely avaialbe courses in getting up to speed on Microsoft's approach to Cloud, building Microsoft centric Cloud native/optimized/friendly apps, and a Microsoft CICD pipeline.
+Below are some freely available courses in getting up to speed on Microsoft's approach DevOps and their Cloud offering.

 https://www.edx.org/school/microsoft